mevdschee/php-observability/README.md

 http://localhost:9999/

-This endpoint can be scraped by other tools such as this tool itself (creating a mesh) by using the "-scrape" parameter.
+This endpoint can be scraped by other tools such as [metrics-db-importer](https://github.com/mevdschee/metrics-db-importer) or this tool itself to aggregate the metrics of multiple nodes (using the "-scrape" parameter).

 ### Example metrics